leiwei2094/dubbo-demo/README.md

 # Run Provider
 1. Sratr Zookeeper
 2. go to `dubbox-hessian-demo/provider` directory, run `gradle appRun`.
 The embeded Jetty server started successfully,
-3. Access `http://localhost:8081/index.html`, but it will have 404 error.
-Need to investigate on it.
-It should be a Spring MVC configuration mistake, not from Dubbo side.
-But it is better to fix it.
+3. Access `http://localhost:8081/provider`, it will show a "hello world" page.

 # Run Consumer
 Not complete.....But it is similar to Provider.